Core Aeration Service in Atlanta

 What is Core Aeration?

-Core Lawn Aeration is a cultural practice to physically improve lawn soil.
-The process removes 1”-3” soil cores (plugs) that remain on the lawn surface and are reincorporated into the turfgrass profile.
-This offers a number of benefits for your lawn’s health!
+Core Aeration is a cultural practice that physically improves the soil in the lawn.
+The process removes 1”-3” plugs of soil from the lawn, relieving compaction and encouraging deeper root growth.
+This offers several benefits for your lawn’s health!

-Core aeration is highly recommended service by Professional Agronomist and University Turfgrass Researchers.
+Core aeration is a highly recommended Atlanta lawn care service by Professional Agronomists and University Turfgrass Researchers.

 Atlanta Lawn Aeration